datalad-handbook/book/docs/intro/narrative.rst

 Lets get going!
 ---------------

-If you have DataLad installed, you can dive straight into chapter 1.
-(Todo: link).
+If you have DataLad installed, you can dive straight into chapter 1, :ref:`createDS`.
 For everyone new, there are the sections :ref:`howto` as a minimal tutorial to using the shell and :ref:`install` to get your DataLad installation set up.